 Axial

-| Air flows parallel to the axis of rotation.
-They are the most widely used in general ventilation. |
+| Air flows parallel to the rotation axis.
+Most widely used in general ventilation. |

 |